Ficus ginseng is a bonsai-like houseplant. Great for beginners, it’s got a thick root trunk and very nice leaves.

 - Prune winter growth in spring, and if outside, remember to pinch new shoots off as they appear.

 - It will trigger new branches to sprout and foliage will grow more dense and beautiful.

 Sometimes the Ficus ginseng comes with small branches grafted on a larger root.

-- If ever you notice shoots sprouting from below the graft joint, pinch them off: they’re sometimes not the exact same variety as the initial branches.
+- If you notice branches sprouting from below the graft joint, pinch them off: they’re rarely the same variety as the original.

-Not only would the ficus change shape and demeanor, but grafted branches would be deprived of sap and die off.
+Not only would the ficus change shape, grafted branches will be deprived of sap and die off.
 Grafted branches are small-leaved, and the root stock is a large-leaf variety.